Website The Kellogg PEAK Initiative

 PHYSICAL DEMANDS/WORKING CONDITIONS

-The camp environment is often hot or rainy.
+The camp environment is often hot, humid, or rainy.
 You must be able to work outside for sustained periods of time without air conditioning.

-Position requires standing, stooping, sitting, walking long distances in hilly terrain, and occasionally lifting up to 40 pounds with or without assistance.
+Position requires standing, stooping, sitting, running, other sports-related actions, and walking long distances in hilly terrain.

 Position requires working weekends and nights, with time off in between camp sessions.
 Camp days are often long and at times require late night camper support.
 Staff will have daily scheduled breaks.